fornav/ForNav.Guide/docs/ForNAVGeneric/DesignerExplained.md

 |Sections|A section is where we display data on a report.
 It has a set size that controls the amount of space it takes in a report.
 There a are several types of section<br>Header: prints information at the top of the DataItem.<br>Body: Prints information per line in the database.<br>Footer: prints information at the bottom of the DataItem.<br>TransHeader and -Footer: prints a section above or below the body section when a report prints more than one page.<br>GroupHeader and -Footer: prints a section above or below a group of body lines.|
 |Controls|On the sections are the controls that determine which data is printed and how that should be displayed.|

-> By right clicking a control you can modify its behavior.
+> By right clicking a control you can modify its behaviour.
 You can move it up or down in the order of the controls, change the section type or change whether a control is printed at the bottom or on top.

 ![Modify Control](../_media/ModifyControl.png)